 Thousands of Kansas City-area residents are already helping reduce air pollution by taking small actions that can save money and time.
 And most importantly, they're helping everyone in our region breathe a little easier.
 You can, too.

 MARC AirQ Workplace Partnership

 Clay County, Missouri government is a proud member of the Mid-America Regional Council of Governments (MARC) Air Quality (AirQ) Workplace Partnership program.
-The designated Air Quality Coordinator for Clay County is the Director of the Planning & Zoning Department, who can be contacted at (816) 407-3380 or E-mail.
+The designated Air Quality Coordinator for Clay County is the Director of the Planning and Zoning Department, Email Planing and Zoning Department Director or call 816-407-3380.

 As a part of MARC AirQ, Clay County receives the following benefits:

 - Ozone Alert Notifications